redpelicans/formo/README.md

 > Will output: `40 42 42.5 43`

 So far, nothing very usefyl... yet.
-Read the API to really see the awesomeness of form!
+Read the API to really see the awesomeness of formo!

 ### API